ComputeCanada/magic_castle/docs/terraform_cloud.md

 #### CloudFlare

-Refer to [CloudFlare](README.md#61-cloudflare) section of Magic Castle main documentation to determine which environment variables needs to be set.
+Refer to DNS - [CloudFlare](README.md#61-cloudflare) section of Magic Castle main documentation to determine which environment variables needs to be set.

 #### Google Cloud DNS

-Refer to [CloudFlare](README.md#62-google-cloud) section of Magic Castle main documentation to determine which environment variables needs to be set.
+Refer to DNS - [Google Cloud](README.md#62-google-cloud) section of Magic Castle main documentation to determine which environment variables needs to be set.

 ### Managing Magic Castle variables with Terraform Cloud UI